Set up an appliance for physical servers

 Check that the zipped file is secure, before you deploy it.

-- On the machine to which you downloaded the file, open an administrator command window.
+On the server to which you downloaded the file, open an administrator command window.

-- Run the following command to generate the hash for the VHD
+Run the following command to generate the hash for the zipped file:

 C:\>CertUtil -HashFile <file_location> [Hashing Algorithm]